BACKGROUNDER

 Student Life

-Taking a year off before attending university, I formed, ran and profitably sold on a computer games company (MikroLeisure) and had my first children’s books published by Virgin Books – Chicago Gangsters and Escape From Colditz.
-I also wrote a biography of progressive rock band, Marillion, The Script, which was published by Omnibus Press/Music Sales Ltd.
+My first book was published in Britain and the United States three days after my seventeenth birthday and I celebrated my eighteenth by getting a regular weekly column in The Surrey Herald newspaper.
+That column, four further books and over 50 articles were produced whilst at sixth-form college where I obtained 3 A Levels (Politics, Business and English Law).Taking a year off before attending university, I formed, ran and profitably sold on a computer games company (MikroLeisure) and had my first children’s books published by Virgin Books – Chicago Gangsters and Escape From Colditz.
+I also wrote a biography of progressive rock band, Marillion, The Script, for leading music publishers, Omnibus Press but hey, no one's perfect.

-Winning the I-M
+Winning the IM

 Hockey